siberiacancode/mock-config-server/README.md

 `logger` parameter has the following optional properties

-- `tokens` `LoggerOptions` object map containing tokens to log.
+- `tokens?` `LoggerOptions` object map containing tokens to log.
 Keys is token names, values is boolean. `true` will add token into log, `false` will remove.
 If `tokens` property is not passed, following tokens will be logged
   - Request
     - type
     - id